 NOTE 2—DSSs are provided between pairs of MACs not on the same instance of the WM.

-dynamic frequency selection (DFS): Facilities mandated to satisfy requirements in some regulatory domains for radar detection and uniform channel spreading in the 5 GHz band.
+dynamic frequency selection: [DFS] Facilities mandated to satisfy requirements in some regulatory domains for radar detection and uniform channel spreading in the 5 GHz band.
 These facilities might also be used for other purposes, such as automatic frequency planning.

-dynamic station (STA) enablement (DSE): The process by which an enabling STA grants permission and dictates operational procedures to STAs that are subject to its control.
+dynamic station (STA) enablement: [DSE] The process by which an enabling STA grants permission and dictates operational procedures to STAs that are subject to its control.

-effective isotropic radiated power (EIRP): The equivalent power of a transmitted signal in terms of an isotropic (omnidirectional) radiator.
+effective isotropic radiated power: [EIRP] The equivalent power of a transmitted signal in terms of an isotropic (omnidirectional) radiator.
 The EIRP equals the product of the transmitter power and the antenna gain (reduced by any coupling losses between the transmitter and antenna).

-emergency alert system (EAS): A United States and its territories national public warning system.
+emergency alert system: [EAS] A United States and its territories national public warning system.

-enabling station (STA): A registered STA that has the authority to control when and how a dependent STA can operate.
+enabling station (STA): [enabling STA] A registered STA that has the authority to control when and how a dependent STA can operate.
 An enabling STA communicates an enabling signal to its dependents over the wireless medium (WM).
 An enabling STA chooses whether other dynamic STA enablement (DSE) messages are exchanged over the air, over the distribution system (DS), or by mechanisms that rely on transport via higher layers.

 encapsulate: To construct a protected frame from an unprotected frame.